 Your next key consideration should be ease of use.
-The first time you try to change your baby on a public changing table only to discover you've forgotten your diaper cream is still in the bag will make you glad that you can easily grab the cream from a nicely organized diaper bag while holding baby still with one hand, this is otherwise known as the holy grail bag of parenthood.
-You also want to have a bag with a light interior that opens wide so you can see and access the contents inside without a search party.
-We found bags with deep interiors, narrow openings, and dark linings to be somewhat like trying to find something in a black hole.
-In this situation, it doesn't matter how many organizational pockets a bag has, if you can't easily see everything or grab what you need quickly, we all but guarantee frustration.
+Changing your baby on a public changing table and discovering your diaper cream is still in the bag will make you relieved when you can easily retrieve the cream while holding a baby with one hand.
+You'll want to have a bag with a light interior with a wide opening so you can see and access the contents without a search party.
+We found bags with deep interiors, narrow openings, and dark linings to be akin to finding something in a black hole.
+It doesn't matter how many organizational pockets a bag has if you can't see everything or find what you need quickly, it's going to be frustrating to use.

 Closures also play into ease of use.
-Compartments and pockets can have several types of closures including zippers, snaps, magnets, or Velcro.
+Compartments and pockets have a variety of closures including zippers, snaps, magnets, or Velcro.
 Zippers are our favorite.
-In fact, it is essential that it also has an internal compartment that zips closed.
-When a pocket left is open, you will lose items when the bag tips over or turns upside down, trust us.
-Magnetic closures tend not to close or stay closed when fully loaded.
-Nonetheless, one of our biggest pet peeves in this category are Velcro closures, which we (thankfully) did not encounter this go round.
+In fact, it is essential that your chosen bag has an internal compartment that zips closed.
+If a pocket is left open, you can lose items if the bag tips over or turns upside down.
+Magnetic closures tend not to close or stay closed under the weight of a full bag.
+Nonetheless, one of our biggest pet peeves is Velcro, which we (thankfully) did not encounter in this round.

 Why You Should Fear Velcro

-In our opinion, bags without Velcro are a big plus, and here are the three reasons why:
+In our opinion, bags without Velcro are a big plus, and here are three reasons why:

-- Noisy — Velcro is noisy and can be loud enough to wake your sleeping baby
+- Noisy — Velcro is noisy and can be loud enough to wake your sleeping baby, seriously, it happens

-- Sticky — Velcro sticks to fabrics which is a bummer for any nice fabric to which it clings
+- Sticky — Velcro sticks to many fabrics which is a bummer for any nice fabric that can be damaged from this stickiness

-- Poor Longterm Durability — Velcro tends to wear out out which is an issue when you consider that you are going to be using an item like this for a long time
+- Poor Long-term Durability — Velcro typically wears out, which is a problem as you will be using an item like this for a prolonged period